This Brisbane to Sunshine Coast road trip blog post was originally published in October 2017 and last updated in July 2020.

 Day 3: Sunshine Coast Hinterland

-Try to plan your Sunshine Coast road trip so that you’re able to drive through Eumundi on a Wednesday or a Saturday, when the Eumundi Markets are held.
+Try to plan your Brisbane to Sunshine Coast road trip so that you’re able to drive through Eumundi on a Wednesday or a Saturday, when the Eumundi Markets are held.
 I don’t often recommend markets as must-do activities, but WOW is this one impressive.
 Definitely one of the top Sunshine Coast attractions.

 Whether you’re shopping for a unique gift or hungry for lunch, there are a million and one options at the Eumundi Markets.
 It’s far and away the largest market I’ve seen outside of Thailand, and it’s hugely popular – so much so that we had to drive a few laps around town before we found a place to park (on a WEDNESDAY).